polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/block-import.md

 This `BlockImport` trait provides the behavior of importing a block into the node's local state database.

-One implementor of the `BlockImport` trait that is used in every Substrate node is the [`Client`](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_service/client/index.html), which contains the node's entire block database.
+One implementer of the `BlockImport` trait that is used in every Substrate node is the [`Client`](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_service/client/index.html), which contains the node's entire block database.
 When a block is imported into the client, it is added to the main database of blocks that the node knows about.

 ## The Block Import Pipeline

-In the simplest cases, blocks are imported directly into the client.
-But most consensus engines will need to perform additional verification on incoming blocks, update their own local auxiliary databases, or both.
+In the simplest mode, blocks are imported directly into the client.
+However, most consensus engines will need to perform additional verification on incoming blocks, update their own local auxiliary databases, or both.
 To allow consensus engines this opportunity, it is common to wrap the client in another struct that also implements `BlockImport`.
 This nesting leads to the term "block import